-The world currently has 397 million diabetics and this number is expected to increase of 205 million by 20351.
+The world currently has 463 million1 adults diabetics and this number is expected to rise to 700 million1 by 2045.
 Diabetes is a chronic disease that occurs when the pancreas no longer produces sufficient insulin (type 1 diabetes) or when the insulin produced is not used effectively by the body (type 2 diabetes).

-number of people around the world unaware of being diabetic
+number of people around the world unaware of being diabetic²

 Three forms of diabetes affect three different types of people:

 Type 1 (or juvenile) diabetes is an autoimmune disease seen mainly in children and young adults

 Type 2 or non-insulin-dependent diabetes accounts for 90% of all diabetes cases3

 Gestational diabetes is characterized by chronic hyperglycemia in pregnancy, which in most cases disappears once the baby is born